sabina-semenciuc/nasa.project/README.md

 ## A. Data collection
-### Part 1: Get the data via GET requests and create a dataframe
+### Part 1: Get the data via GET requests and create a dataframe.
-### Part 2: Data cleaning/wrangling
+### Part 2: Data cleaning/wrangling.

 (rewriting the df to only contain the main columns, extracting the information from the links associted, formatting the date column, etc.)
-### Part 3: Filter the dataframe to only include falcon 9 releases
+### Part 3: Filter the dataframe to only include falcon 9 releases.
-### Part 4: Final adjustments and file download
+### Part 4: Final adjustments and file download.
 (replacing missing values, downloading the file)

 OUTPUT: dataset_part_1